Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 3. Develop your campaign messaging

-To develop a strong and cohesive campaign message, start by reflecting on your mission and the themes of any national month you’re participating in:
+To develop a strong and cohesive campaign message, reflect on your mission and the themes of any national months or awareness days you’re participating in:

-• If you decide to align your campaign with a national month, such as Black History Month or Breast Cancer Awareness Month, ground your messaging in the common themes, subjects, images, and colors associated with the month.
-Use the associations the public already has with the month in your marketing materials.
+• If you decide to align your campaign with a national month, such as Black History Month or Breast Cancer Awareness Month, ground your messaging in the themes, subjects, images, and colors associated with the month.
+This will cause the public to connect your marketing materials with causes and ideas they’re already familiar with, increasing comprehension

-• If your campaign doesn’t align with a specific observance, try to focus on a more specific cause your nonprofit supports rather than your entire mission.
-Consider issues that are especially urgent or relevant right now, then determine how you’ll talk about them in your campaign.
+• If your campaign doesn’t align with a specific observance day or month, try to focus on a specific cause your nonprofit supports rather than your entire mission.
+Consider issues that are especially urgent or relevant right now.
+Then, determine how you’ll talk about them in your campaign.

 Choose one overarching message for your campaign that supports your goals, resonates with your audience, and aligns with any existing public associations or opinions.
-Then, use this message as the foundation for every advertisement you create to maintain consistency.
+Use this message as the foundation for every advertisement or piece of campaign merchandise you create to maintain consistency.

 In the ad example below, you can see how Wear Orange aligned its nonprofit awareness campaign with National Gun Violence Awareness Month and focused its messaging on how many Americans are affected by gun violence.
 Keeping their target audience in mind, Wear Orange created graphics in both English and Spanish: